altercation/backpac/README.md

 Backpac creates those notes for you, specifically:

+ * a list of installed groups (based on 80% of group packages being installed)
  * a list of packages (including official and aur packages, listed separately)
  * a list of files (manually created) that is automatically archived

 Backpac can also use these lists to install packages and files.
 Essentially,